wp-plugins/contact-form-7/README.txt

 These language files are included in the plugin.

 If you have translated Contact Form 7 in your language, please let me know and send me [gettext .po and .mo files](http://codex.wordpress.org/Translating_WordPress).
 Thank you for your contribution.

-== Known Issues ==

-You have error messages after saving a contact form in case that you use Contact Form 7 1.6 or later with WordPress 2.2.x on Windows server.